-Stress is a leading cause of inflammation, which leads to arthritis flareups.
-That’s why you should become aware of whenever you are stressed.
+Stress is a leading cause of inflammation which leads to arthritis flareups.
+That’s why you should become aware of it whenever you are stressed.
 Take advantage of mind-body relaxation practices, such as breathing slowly and deeply, as well as yoga and meditation.
 Calming the mind will also calm the body.
 You can also take advantage of aromatherapy and get an essential oil diffuser to run whenever you’re feeling stressed out.

 Take a Joint Supplement

 Your joints will be the center of flareups.
 To help minimize these, you can begin taking a joint supplement like JointFuel360 every day.
 This all-natural supplement contains anti-inflammatory and antioxidant ingredients, including black pepper extract, turmeric, and resveratrol.
 It also comes packed with type II collagen, hyaluronic acid, and boswellia serrata to help further decrease the flareups you get.

 Apply Heat or Cold to Affected Areas

 If you want immediate relief from arthritis flareups, you can apply something like a hot or cold pack to the affected area.
 You can also simply apply ice, take a hot or cold shower, sit in a warm bath, apply a heating pad, or get under a heated blanket.

 Taking part in light exercise can help get rid of the inflammation that is causing the pain you experience from flareups.
 The level of exercise you can do will be unique to your situation.
 Check in with your body and make sure you are not overdoing it.
 Some examples of low-impact exercises that can help include: